 Lots of dogs are fussy eaters.
 Wild animals will eat just about anything because they have no choice.
 In a residential home, the dogs have learned that some foods are delicious and others are edible.

 Even if you’re strict and don’t feed your dog food designed for humans, it doesn’t mean they can ignore your food that they can smell and see.

 Don’t give your Pomeranian food from your table because it whets his appetite for steak and human food and lowers your role as the master.

-There’s a difference between a fussy Pomeranian and a puppy picky eater.
+There’s a difference between a Pomeranian picky eater and a puppy fussy eater.
 A puppy picky eater can be tempted with a small piece of human food if he doesn’t want to eat his own food.
-A fussy eater is one who has refused to eat certain foods anymore.
+A fussy eater has refused to eat certain foods anymore.